fitsbach/jRoll/README.md

 ##Options

-You currently have only 3 options to use with jRoll:
+You currently have 4 options to use with jRoll:
 ```
 radius //Currently interpreted as pixels by jRoll
 animation //See animation list below
 colors //Colors must be an array of hex colors, see example below
+monocolor //Animation will load only the first color of the array
 ```

 ## Animation List